lewisMVP/cv-midterm/README.md

   - Python 3.12.6 for core processing and scripting.
   - OpenCV (version 4.10.0) for image processing and computer vision tasks.
   - NumPy for numerical computations and array operations.
+  - Flask for building RESTful APIs to handle requests from the frontend, process images, and return results (e.g., filtered images, 3D point clouds, panoramas).
 - **Front-end**:
   - ReactJS, TailwindCSS for building an interactive user interface.
   - @react-three/fiber for 3D visualization of point clouds and other graphical elements.